 I had a friend.
 His name was José.
 A medical doctor who had specialized in gastroenterology and had no previous family history of prostate cancer, he was 65 when he decided to end his professional career after a lifetime of work, during which he had planned a pleasant retirement together with his family.

 Our friendship began as a result of scientific collaboration and extended beyond science thanks to our love for gastronomy and red wine.
-We used to meet each other on a monthly basis to see each other and update each other around the table.
+We used to meet on a monthly basis to see and update each other around the table.

 I will never forget the day I saw him crossing the door at the restaurant in a serious mood, far beyond the firmness and rectitude that characterized him.
 Was he worried?
 Was something not right?
 I thought to myself.

 “Angel, I need to tell you something I’m concerned about.
 I’m having hematuria, I lost 5kg this month and my left iliac crest hurts like hell.
 I had a PSA test and I am over 500, do you understand what this means?”.

 I perfectly did.
 All this information pointed to a metastatic prostate cancer.

 There is a popular myth that surrounds prostate cancer and characterizes it as non-fatal or non-concerning.
 Although it is true that most men die ‘with’ prostate cancer and not ‘of’ it, we cannot overlook the facts and mortality rate associated with this type of cancer: about 1 in every in 41 men will die of prostate cancer and it currently stands as the second leading cause of death from cancer in men, right behind lung cancer.

 Once prostate cancer has spread beyond the prostate, as in the case of José, survival rates decrease significantly.
 For men with distant metastasis of prostate cancer, only 1 in 3 will survive for five years after diagnosis.
 Sadly, José passed away 2 years after receiving his diagnosis and could not fulfill his retirement dreams.